FlorianSeidel/DevOps_Capstone/README.md

 - Have a look at security aspects.
 Currently only the bare minimum has been done.
 - Secure the Tiller deployment
-- Add test automation
+- Add test automation after deployment
+- Make cluster auto-scaling work
+- Perform security scanning of the Docker containers
 - Replace NAT Gateways with NAT instances to save costs
+- Figure out why the NLB has all nodes in target group
 - Use Terraform to build the EKS cluster
 - Configure HPA for the Ingress Controller
 - Add a second instance of the Ingress Controller running on a different node
-- Make setup more generic by adding parameters.
-Currently GitHub and DockerHub accounts are hard-coded.
+- ~~Make setup more generic by adding parameters.
+Currently GitHub and DockerHub accounts are hard-coded.~~
 - Split Flux deployment config into CI/CD and service deployment
 - FaaS on Kubernetes
 - Add additional services